Best Art Inventory Software in 2026: Price, Features, and Free Tier Compared

 The short answer

-For most individual artists and collectors in 2026, Artwork Codex is the best starting point — it has the lowest Pro price ($9/month), a free plan that does not require a credit card, and a live demo you can try in under 30 seconds without signing up.
+For most individual artists and collectors in 2026, Artwork Codex is the best starting point because it has a real free tier, a $96/year Starter plan, a $288/year Studio plan, a free plan that does not require a credit card, and a live demo you can try in under 30 seconds without signing up.
 For large galleries with staff and CRM needs, Artlogic remains the incumbent.
 For retail-first galleries with point of sale, Masterpiece Manager is still the fit.
+If you need an inventory-backed storefront and sales pipeline, ArtCloud is worth evaluating, but its paid artist plans become much more expensive once annualized.

 At a glance: pricing and free tier